Best Cameras Under $500: Top Picks for Budget Photographers (2026)

 Key Features to Prioritize

-For Portraits: Prioritize autofocus with eye detection (Canon R100, used Z50)
+For Portraits: Prioritize autofocus with eye detection (Canon R100, used Z50 or new Z50 II)

 For Action/Sports: Prioritize continuous shooting speed (Sony A6000)